lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

 .. image:: no_test_vfolder_in_B.png

-Back to User A's account and click the share icon (third icon) in the Control column on the right of the ``test`` folder.
+Back to User A's account and click the share icon (third icon) in the Control panel on the right of the ``test`` folder.
 Enter User B's email in the email input field and click the SHARE button to send a sharing invitation.
 No actual email is sent, and invitations are generated through the Backend.AI database.
 In the case of